 - Use batteries with the highest mAh rating you can purchase. - Use a high-quality peak-detecting charger. - Read and follow all maintenance and care instructions provided by the manufacturer of your batteries and charger. - Keep the BL-2s cool.
 Get plenty of airflow across the ESC heat sinks. - Use the correct Low-Voltage Detection setting for your battery (see page 19).
+Low-Voltage Detection can be off for maximum NiMH battery runtime.
 Never use LiPo batteries while Low-Voltage Detection is turned off. - Lower your gear ratio.
 Installing a smaller pinion or larger spur gear will lower your gear ratio, causing less power draw from the motor and battery, and reducing overall operating temperatures. - Maintain your model.
 Do not allow dirt or damaged parts to cause binding in the drivetrain.
 Keep the motor clean.